tonethar/IGME-330-Fall-2023/hw/hw-4.md

 - ***May I change the color scheme of the app?***
   - Please do!
 - ***Is it OK to change the 2 "Favorite" and "Delete" buttons, to just one button that toggles between those 2 states?***
   - Yes.
 That's just like we did on the Audio Visulizer HW, and it's the better way to do it.
-Just be sure that things can only be Favorited/Unfavorited only once, both locally and on the favorites viewer page.
+Just be sure that parks can only be Favorited/Unfavorited only once, both locally and on the favorites viewer page.
 Also be sure that the button text is consistent,

 ---